SudhAnshuRanjan149/Interview-2025/17_Kafka/00_Notes/kafka.md

 ---

-## 25. Message Loss and Duplication
+### 25. What are common causes of message loss or duplication in Kafka and how do you prevent them?

 ### Common Causes of Message Loss